Germany: Iraqi couple accused of abusing Yazidi girls – DW – 12/30/2024

 The couple, identified as Twana H.S. and Asia R.A. in line with German privacy law, were arrested in the southern state of Bavaria in April.

-The two are also suspected to have been members of the "Islamic State" (IS) extremist group in Iraqand Syriabetween October 2015 and December 2017, the prosecutor said in a statement.
+The two are also suspected to have been members of the so-called "Islamic State" (IS) extremist group in Iraq and Syria between October 2015 and December 2017, the prosecutor said in a statement.

 They allegedly kept a 5-year-old Yazidi girl as a slave starting in late 2015, and a 12-year-old from October 2017.

-According to the prosecutor, the couple allegedly bought the two children in a bazaar in Iraq.
+According to the prosecutor, the couple bought the two children in a bazaar in Iraq.

 The man is accused of having raped the girls, while the woman allegedly prepared the room and put makeup on one of the girls.